-● 65+ ○ Christian ● Immigration ● Muslim ● Teen pregnancy ● Unemployed ○ Voters a number of different measures - so what we've asked will have an influence on how people respond, and there's no guarantee we would see the same patterns on different questions.
+● 65+ O Christian ● Immigration ● Muslim ● Teen pregnancy ● Unemployed O Voters an increasing scale or intensity of a single phenomenon like sound, but of a number of different measures - so what we've asked will have an influence on how people respond, and there's no guarantee we would see the same patterns on different questions.
 We're going to test this in follow-up waves.